Level 2 Diploma Pre Access to HE

 What will I learn?

 You will study a variety of modules including academic units and units that are designed to develop personal skills.
-Units may vary depending on the course you are considering studying at university.
-Modules include:
+Units may vary slightly from year to year but generally include:

 You will be assessed during the course as each unit is taught and completed.
-A variety of methods will be used, such as essays and presentations.
-The course is delivered on a blended model, with most sessions being face to face and a small part delivered online.
+A variety of methods will be used, such as essays, workbooks, and presentations.
+The course is delivered on a blended model, with most sessions being face to face and some parts delivered online.

 What will the course lead on to?